 Most students walk in thinking they'll just measure stuff and call it a day.
-Plus, then the data comes back weird and nobody knows what actually happened at the cell level.
+Then the data comes back weird and nobody knows what actually happened at the cell level.
 Here's the thing — this lab is one of the few times AP Bio makes you watch a concept instead of just memorizing it.

 What Is Osmosis and Diffusion AP Bio Lab